doomy91/hello-dom/README.md

 # hello-dom
 Test local repos and push to github with a local web site.
-I will also test this on AWS S3
+I will also test this on AWS S3 bucket later.